noah-schroeder/reviewbook/11-Conventional-Meta-Analysis.Rmd

 Finally, we create a new table, bind all the data together, and write it as a csv file.
 :::

 How great is that?
 We now have almost all the data we need from the moderator analysis.
-The only missing is the *Q~between~* value.
+The only piece of information missing is the *Q~between~* value.
 Guess what, we have a script to record that too.
 First, a warning:

 ::: rmdimportant
 **IMPORTANT NOTE**: This code will print the *Q~between~* data twice.
 The first will be presented as: *Q~between~* (df) = #, *p* = #.
 The second will be presented with NA instead of the actual degrees of freedom.
 You want the result with the degrees of freedom, and you can ignore the result with NA printed.